2017 THE ART OF TEACHING

 - Anatomy & Physiology

 The program emphasizes practice, experiential learning, and intensive study as the means to evolve practical knowledge of the subject of yoga.
 During off-months, students will be assigned personal and collaborative projects to deepen and broaden their learning.
-Participation in a Beginner public class as student, observer and then assistant will provide practical experience.
 Students are encouraged to attend the 7-day Teacher Training Intensive with Advanced Senior teacher Manouso Manos.

 To ensure consistency and honor the essence of the mentoring relationship there will be two faculty members dedicated to the program throughout all 9 three-day sessions.

 2017 Faculty – Victoria Austin and Brian Hogencamp.

 Senior Advisor: Manouso Manos, Advanced Senior Teacher, will provide advice and counsel to IYISF faculty on program content and technique.

 The program is open to students of Iyengar Yoga with maturity in practice, curiosity to learn and passion to share the teachings of B.K.S.
 Iyengar.
 You must have a clear commitment to the Iyengar method.
 Applicants must have several years of study in the Iyengar method, a stability and maturity in Intermediate classes, and a personal practice.

 Friday 4-7pm, Saturday & Sunday 2-7pm

 January 13-15, February 10-12, March 17-19, May 5-7, June 3-5, July 21-23, September 15-17, October 20-22, November 10-12

 March 1-7 – Teacher Training Intensive with Manouso Manos (optional)